-If this recommendation is approved, it will be forwarded to the Board for its March 21, 2019 meeting.
+If the Executive Committee approves this recommendation, it will be forwarded to the Board for its meeting of March 21, 2019.

 BACKGROUND AND ANALYSIS

 work2future serves the San Jose Silicon Valley Local Workforce Development Area, which, in addition to San Jose, is comprised of the cities of Campbell, Gilroy, Los Altos Hills, Los Gatos, Monte Sereno, Morgan Hill and Saratoga, and the unincorporated areas of Santa Clara County. work2future provides services to eligible employers and individuals following its State-approved local and regional plans. work2future is a regional partner with NOVA, San Benito County, and San Francisco Workforce Development Boards.
 Together, they comprise the California Workforce Development Board's (State Board's) Bay-Peninsula Regional Planning Unit (RPU).